 All clothing should be clearly labelled with your child’s name.
 This is especially important, as uniform items look similar and can easily be confused for another child’s.
 The school cannot accept responsibility for any lost items.
 My Nametags offer a range of stickers for clothing and equipment.
 To raise funds for the school, please use the School ID 2420 when ordering.

 Role of the school staff

 Set a good example in terms of dress.

 Remember that in our respective roles we serve the local community as a set of professionals.

 Remind children to wear school uniform.
 The class teacher will speak to children who do not wear the correct uniform.
-If they still are not wearing the uniform they are to be referred to the Head teacher.
+If they still are not wearing the uniform they are to be referred to the Head of School.

 Role of the Senior Leadership Team

-The SLT is to ensure that pupils comply with the uniform policy agreed by the governing body.
+The SLT is to ensure that pupils comply with the uniform policy agreed by the SSB (governing body).